MartinezEU/AI-Project/README.md

   2. Get your OpenAI API Key
   3. Put your API Key into the main.py
   4. Run the project
+  5. IF THERE IS NOT "archives" FOLDER CREATE IT
 ```

 # Reminder